 Each year the Rules for Entry are reviewed.
-It is important for all entrants to carefully read the Rules for Entry document, which can be found as an Attachment at the end of this Guide Book and on the QTIC website www.gtic.com.au/gueensland-tourism-awards/.
+It is important for all entrants to carefully read the Rules for Entry document, which can be found as an Attachment at the end of this Guide Book and on the QTIC website.

-If you have any queries regarding the Rules for Entry, please contact the Queensland Tourism Awards Project Officer on 3236 1445 or awards@qtic.com.au.
+If you have any queries regarding the Rules for Entry, please contact the Queensland Tourism Awards Team on 3236 1445 or awards@qtic.com.au.